-You will also receive a Full Qualification or Statement of Attainment from the RTO for VET studies that you have completed.
+You will also receive a Full Qualification or Statement of Attainment from the RTO for completed VET studies.

 Yes.
-You should speak to your teacher or careers counsellor to work out how much of your previous study counts towards your VCAL so you can plan the rest of your VCAL program.
+Speak to your teacher or careers counsellor to work out how much of that study counts towards your VCAL so you can plan the rest of your VCAL program.

 If you have an S result for the VCE unit, it may count towards your VCAL.
-Your teacher or careers counsellor will be able to tell you if you are eligible for this credit.
+Your teacher or careers counsellor can tell you whether you are eligible for this credit.

-A school-based or part-time apprenticeship or traineeship can be included in your VCAL program.
-The VET certificate studied can meet two of the four VCAL curriculum strand requirements: Industry Specific Skills and Work Related Skills.
+Yes.
+The VET certificate that you study can meet two of the four VCAL curriculum strand requirements: Industry Specific Skills and Work Related Skills.